 The minor in nature tourism consists of 19 to 20 credit hours.
 This minor combines coursework in environmental science and outdoor recreation to provide students with an introductory knowledge of ecotourism, outdoor recreation leadership, and nature interpretation.

-In addition to the degree programs and minors, a wide variety of leisure studies courses, as well as health fitness activity courses, is available.
+In addition to the degree programs and minors, a wide variety of recreation and leisure studies courses, as well as health fitness activity courses, is available.
 Students are encouraged to pursue recreation, leisure, and instructional health/fitness course offerings as appropriate to their academic program, or their personal development needs.

 A grade of D or F in a REC-prefix core course will stop progression within the respective degree course sequence.
 Students who receive a grade of D or F in any REC-prefix core course must repeat the course and earn a grade of C- or better.
 Students who receive a grade of D or F in REC 495, will be allowed to repeat the course once, providing that the student is able to secure an internship placement and the faculty agrees that the student possesses the knowledge, skills, and health necessary to work with clients in an internship setting.
 Students who repeat Internship must enroll in the appropriate pre-internship course the semester immediately preceding Internship.
-Students who receive a D or F in a Department theory or clinical course must obtain a grade of C– or better when the course is repeated.
+Students who receive a D or F in a program theory or clinical course must obtain a grade of C– or better when the course is repeated.
 Students who fail to enroll in therapeutic recreation courses for a one-year period without permission of their academic advisors can be removed from their declared major.

 B.S.
 Degree In order to be eligible for the REC 495 Internship placement, baccalaureate degree students must be recreation and leisure studies majors, have completed at least 24 credits from the Core curriculum, plus all of the program's required foundation courses.
 Students must also possess current Red Cross Emergency Response and CPR certifications, have a grade point average of at least 2.0 and have completed the following major courses: REC 110,REC121, REC 224,, REC 241, REC 353, REC 382, REC 383REC 494, CON 311 and one three credit recreation elective with grades of C- or better.
 Students wishing to complete an internship outside of the faculty's direct supervision area (approximately a 120-mile radius from USM) must have a GPA of at least 2.6.
 Internship opportunities extend throughout New England and beyond.
 Students must apply to agencies and be accepted by an agency for internship.
 Internships are earned, not assigned.
-The Department cannot guarantee that students will be able to obtain internships in the southern Maine area.
+The program cannot guarantee that students will be able to obtain internships in the southern Maine area.

 Transfer into the B.S.
 Degree Program in Recreation and Leisure Studies from other USM Academic Programs

-Students enrolled in other USM programs of study must meet with the Department chairperson to discuss transfer requirements and their reasons for transfer.
+Students enrolled in other USM programs of study must meet with the Program Coordinator to discuss transfer requirements and their reasons for transfer.
 Such students should have completed REC 110, , ENG 100, PSY 101, and BIO 111 or equivalent with grades of C- or better or have completed at least one semester at USM and be in good academic standing.
 Acceptance into the program is also dependent on reasons for transfer and space availability.